 A second area of research concerns inequalities in higher education.
 In a co-authored paper with Amy Hsin, published in the Journal of Ethnic and Migration Studies, Nicole examines the academic trajectories of undocumented students.
 She finds that despite strong academic performance in high school, undocumented students experience what she calls an educational regression in academic achievement relative to their documented and U.S.-citizen peers over time.
 She develops a model for describing this unique trajectory.

 Another area of interest revolves around gender and migration.
-In a co-authored paper under review with Margot Jackson, Nicole studies how the intersection of gender and legal status shapes labor market sorting and occupational mobility over time.
+In a co-authored paper forthcoming at Sociological Perspectives with Margot Jackson, Nicole studies how the intersection of gender and legal status shapes labor market sorting and occupational mobility over time.
 She finds that women experience a ‘double disadvantage’ in the labor market associated with prior exposure to undocumented status.
 This disadvantage actually widens over time.

 In another co-authored paper recently published at International Migration with Elizabeth Jacobs, Nicole revisits conventional understanding of gender differences in occupational attainment in the context of legal migration to the United States.
 Drawing on a quantitative and qualitative methods, she finds that a U.S. relative to a foreign education has a large premium in the global labor market, and it has the power to mitigate the gender gap in occupational attainment.